mailcow/mailcow-dockerized-docs/docs/install-update.md

 git add -A
 # 3. Commit changes, ignore git complaining about username and mail address
 git commit -m "Local config at $(date)"
-# 4. Merge changes, prefere mailcow repository
+# 4. Merge changes, prefer mailcow repository, replace "theirs" by "ours" to change merge strategy
 git merge -Xtheirs -Xpatience

 # If it conflicts with files that were deleted from the mailcow repository, just run...